The “51 Percent Bar” Rule in Texas Motorcycle Lawsuits

 - Maintain a pain journal to keep a daily record of the physical pain and emotional toll of the accident.
 This will help to show the extent of the pain and suffering you’ve endured as a result of your injuries.

-After you’ve been involved in a motorcycle accident, contact the attorneys of Fleming Law, P.C., for a free, no-obligation consultation.
+After you’ve been involved in a motorcycle accident, contact the personal injury attorneys of Fleming Law for a free, no-obligation consultation.
 Discuss the details of the accident with an experienced motorcycle accident lawyer and learn more about your legal options and how Texas’s modified comparative fault rule may affect your case.